dymio/codenohito_book/README.md

 CodeNoHito Book
 ===============

-Book of styleguides, rules and recomendations for CodeNoHito members.
+Book of rules, recomendations and styleguides for CodeNoHito members.

 Look at [SUMMARY](SUMMARY.md) for table of contents.